talborough/gDS/README.md

 * animalFarm_01 - This example is brutally simple.
 It sets up a few counties and farms and then randomly adds some animals from some spawned processes.
 All the tables are then dumped out and then a subset of the animal collection is printed out.

-* animalFarm_02 - "V1" of this has been released.
+* animalFarm_02 - "V2" of this has been released.
 Follow the same rules to prepare, start and run it as for animalFarm_01 (below).
 The goals of animalFarm_02 are:

-    * Be able to demo the "test platform" functionality described in the Testing Complex Systems LinkedIn article.
+    * Be able to demo some of the "test platform" functionality described in the Testing Complex Systems LinkedIn article.

     * Be a descriptive and non-trivial (multi-processing and multi-threading) example of using gDS - one large goal is to expose strategies for handling concurrent access.

-For now:

-* Chunks of animalFarm_02 are being re-organized.

-* The contents of the .dd files is being documented.

     * animalFarm_02 help documentation is available at the end of the "animalFarm_02" file and at "./animalFarm_02 -h".

-## Example animalFarm_01
+## Example animalFarm_01 (and animalFarm_02)

 To run the example executable file "animalFarm_01":